 No trip to London is complete without visiting the Tower Of London.
 And give yourself plenty of time it is huge, there is so much to do.
 The first time I visited it blew my mind.
 Did you know there is an actual village within the walls?
 The crown jewels are breath-taking, and yes, the ravens really do live at the Tower.
 The saddest part is the Tower where the young princes were kept.
 If you don’t know the story check it out.

 And did you know there used to be a zoo at the Tower of London?
 It was full of animals other countries gifted to the King?
 Check out the wire sculptures, artist Kendra Haste was commissioned by Historic Royal Palaces in 2010 to create 13 galvanised wire sculptures: a family of lions, a polar bear, an elephant and a baboon family that commemorate some of the many inhabitants of the Menagerie.

 Before you buy your tickets check out the back of your tube or train ticket.
 There are often buy one get one free offers displayed on the back, check here for more details.

 And whilst visiting Royal abodes, you have to see the Changing Of The Guards at Buckingham Palace.

-Check this guide to for times and dates of the changing of the guards.
+If you want to know what times you can catch the changing of the guards, check this guide to for times and dates of the changing of the guards.
 It is an impressive sight against the backdrop of the Royal Palace, which can never fail to impress.
 And on a nice day wander over to Regents Park for a picnic.
 The perfect way to spend a sunny afternoon in London.

 And Lastly, Do A Bus Tour Of London.